Understanding Capital Markets

-The first video in the Tools for Enhancing the Stock Market Game™: Invest it Forward™ video series is "Understanding Capital Markets."
-This video defines stocks and bonds and provides an explanation of what capital markets are and how they work.
+This video in the Tools for Enhancing the Stock Market Game™: Invest it Forward™ series defines stocks and bonds and provides an explanation of what capital markets are and how they work.

 What image comes to mind when you hear the word “market”?
 Do you picture a grocery store or a produce market in a town square, or perhaps a shopping mall?